1 Timothy 6

 Wealthy Brethren (6:17-19)

 ¶ 17 Enjoin on those rich in the present age not to be high-minded, nor to trust on the uncertainty of riches; but in the God who affords us all things richly for our enjoyment; v.17 Two Dangers for the Rich, and the Remedy.
 Previously Paul had addressed those who desire to be rich, but now he addresses those who really are wealthy believers.
 It is important to remember that a status of wealth is only “in the present age”.
 Not one cent of that wealth can be taken beyond this life.
 There are two great dangers for those who are rich.
 First, there is the danger of being “high-minded”, self-important or arrogant.
 Wealth often breeds a sense of self-importance, and leads to association with high-society.
 This is not only compromising to the wealthy believer himself, but it also creates divisions between brethren.
 Second, there is the danger “to trust on the uncertainty of riches”.
 That is, money provides a defense (Ecc.
 7:12) against many kinds of natural calamities.
-Whenever a trial arises, a certain sum of money can make the problem go away… almost.
-But money can be an unreliable defense; hence they are called “uncertain riches” (Prov.
+Often when a trial arises, we think of money as a solution to make the problem go away.
+However, money is an unreliable defense; hence riches are called “uncertain” (Prov.
 23:5).
 But the danger is to trust in the riches rather than trust in “the God who affords us all things richly for our enjoyment”.
 Rather than trust in the riches, which is really a form of idolatry, the wealthy believer must look beyond the riches to the God who has provided for them.
 Notice that provision is not evil in and of itself.
 God intends natural provisions for our enjoyment!
-They key is to take them with dependence and thanksgiving from God’s hand.
+The key is to take them with dependence and thanksgiving from God’s hand.
 The money is the Lord’s.
-There are many wealthy brethren that have used their resources for tremendous blessing (vv.18-19).
+There are many wealthy brethren who have used their resources for tremendous blessing (vv.18-19).

 18 to do good, to be rich in good works, to be liberal in distributing, disposed to communicate of their substance, 19 laying by for themselves a good foundation for the future, that they may lay hold of what is really life. vv.18-19 Instructions for the Wealthy.
 In addition to the dangers set forth in v.17, those who are wealthy also have a unique opportunity; i.e. generosity.
 Instead of hoarding their substance, or spending it on their own pleasure, the rich ought to “do good” (acts of kindness, etc.), to be “rich in good works”, distributing and communicating their wealth to those who have needs.
 In this way, the rich can use their resources, which they cannot keep forever, to lay up treasure in heaven (see Luke 16:1-9).
 “Lay not up for yourselves treasures upon earth, where moth and rust doth corrupt, and where thieves break through and steal: But lay up for yourselves treasures in heaven, where neither moth nor rust doth corrupt, and where thieves do not break through nor steal” (Matt.
 6:19-20).
 By focusing on serving the Lord, the rich “may lay hold of what is really life”.
 In other words, the “life” that the rich are accustomed to is not real life in comparison with what believers enjoy.
 By “seeking first the kingdom of God” (Matt.
 6:33), those who are rich lay hold of that which is truly life.
 It is similar to the thought of “the true riches” (Luke 16:11).
 It can be particularly intimidating to exhort those who are rich, but it was a necessary part of Timothy’s charge.